R599-afk/Naviware/README.md

    * Enable or disable supported skins.
    * Select manual launch or Epic automatic launch.
 6. **Press START on the Dashboard.**
-7. **Review the certificate notice on first use.**
+7. **Review the setup notice on first use.**
-   * Continue only if you understand and accept the local HTTPS proxy and certificate configuration.
+   * Continue only if you understand and accept the required Windows configuration.
-8. **Wait until the console reports that Naviware is ready and waiting for Dead by Daylight.**
+8. **Wait until the Console reports that Naviware is ready and waiting for Dead by Daylight.**
 9. **Launch Dead by Daylight.**
    * Epic users may use the automatic launch option.
    * Microsoft Store users should launch through the Xbox/Microsoft Store app after Naviware is ready.